LorenzoBaggi/book-vault/readMe.md

 - *Harry Potter Series* – J.K.
 Rowling ; <small>*Love provides the strongest protection against evil.
 Death is not to be feared but understood.*</small>
 - *The Metamorphosis* – Franz Kafka ; <small>*Modern existence can dehumanize individuals.
 Family relationships transform under pressure.
 Identity remains despite physical transformation.
 Society rejects those who cannot contribute economically.
 Alienation is both psychological and physical.*</small>
 - *The Death of Ivan Ilyich* – Leo Tolstoy ; <small>*Conventional success often masks spiritual emptiness.
 Facing mortality reveals life's true priorities.
 Authenticity matters more than social status.
 Compassion transcends social boundaries.
 Simple human connection provides meaning in suffering.*</small>
+- *Demian* – Hermann Hesse; <small>Coming of age is a spiritual journey toward selfhood.
+Good and evil are not opposites but parts of a unified whole.
+Truth must emerge from within, not be imposed from outside.
+Demian and Eva serve as archetypal guides toward individuation.
+True growth requires breaking from conventional morality to follow one’s inner voice.</small>

 ## Physics